gershnik/Translit/README.md

 ## Mappings

-The character mappings for Russian and Hebrew are given in the following tables
+The default character mappings for Russian and Hebrew are given in the following tables

 ### Russian